wesleydeal/deal.digital/content/now.md

 a website with a link that says "now" goes to a page that tells you what this person is focused on at this point in their life.
 For short, we call it a "now page".
 {% end %}

-It's a bit meta to say so here, but I'm in the process of rewriting this page.

-## Tweaking this website
+## Building out this website

 After finishing a series of additions to my [resume](/resume) and the embedded article explaining my process, I set to work on improving the content and design of the rest of the site once again.
 Perhaps I've already had a few too many late evenings tweaking CSS, but it's been fun.
 I think I'm approaching the end of my runway on visual tweaks though; soon I'll need to start writing some real content.
+I might enjoy writing about:
+* cool user interface designs from the past and present
+* the remaining blockers before the fabled *Year of the Linux Desktop* (although [Mike may have this covered](https://yearofthelinuxdesktop.net) in a more comprehensive way than I could hope to)
+* Android apps that don't suck
+* How I lost 100lb (a question I need to explore a little myself)

 One other idea I've had with this site is that I'd like to set it up to house my personal homepage with frequently used links and a meta-search/command engine. `dealnav` 🧭 would in theory offer: